gelisam/mgmt/docs/function-guide.md

 There are still many ideas for new functions that haven't been written yet.
 If you'd like to contribute one, please contact us and tell us about your idea!

-### Can I generate many different `FuncValue` implementations from one function?
+### Can I generate many different `SimpleFn` implementations from one function?

 Yes, you can use a function generator in `golang` to build multiple different implementations from the same function generator.
-You just need to implement a function which *returns* a `golang` type of `func([]types.Value) (types.Value, error)` which is what `FuncValue` expects.
+You just need to implement a function which *returns* a `golang` type of `func([]types.Value) (types.Value, error)` which is what `SimpleFn` expects.
 The generator function can use any input it wants to build the individual functions, thus helping with code re-use.

 ### How do I determine the signature of my simple, polymorphic function?